-Sample type for chemistry, immunology, and endocrinology
+Sample type for: Chemistry, immunology, and endocrinology

 Fluid component of clotted blood.
 During clotting, coagulation factors and some other molecules from plasma are consumed, forming a new fluid called serum.
-Serum forms in the body if blood is allowed to clot and cannot be collected using an anticoagulant.
+Serum can only form if blood is allowed to clot and cannot be collected using an anti-coagulant.
 Once a blood clot has formed, the sample is then centrifuged to separate serum fluid from the cell components.

-Sample Submission Guidelines
+Sample Submission Tips & Tricks